Skip to main content Go to Site Map

 A message from your Course Leader

 Welcome to BA (Hons) Fine Art.
 You'll soon be joining an exciting degree course with an excellent reputation for student achievement and presenting your artwork professionally.
 When you arrive, there will be several essentials which have to be covered during the first week, such as enrolment and various introductions.
-But we intend to make that first week an interesting and enjoyable introduction to the course, the Arts University Bournemouth, and the surrounding area.
+But we intend to make that first week an interesting and enjoyable introduction to the course and Arts University Bournemouth.

 During Welcome Week, the staff team will show you around the campus and introduce you to the course.
 Some members of staff will also speak about their art practice.

 We hope you have a very enjoyable summer.
-Please try to visit any contemporary or modern art exhibitions you can (in person or virtually) and any other places of interest, make notes and reflect upon significant things you have seen and done, and of course keep your hand in with your art practice.
-And of course keep enjoying your hobbies, as these interests can often become part of your art practice and be a source of inspiration.
+Please try to visit contemporary art exhibitions and any other places of interest, make notes, and reflect upon significant things you've seen and done, and, of course, keep your hand in with your art practice.
+Keep enjoying your hobbies, as these can often become your interests and source of inspiration for your art practice.

 - Richard Waring, Course Leader